shridhar-benni/Python/Errors/OR_and_AND_unidentified_errors/README.md

 This folder contains the OR and AND unidentified errors I encountered in Python programming.

 ## Introduction
-When we are programming we depend on the interpreter to identify errors, but sometimes even the interpreter fails to identify this error. for example, if we define a function to compare two conditions using OR or AND, we mistype any variable and use an undeclared variable instead of a declared variable, we expect the interpreter to through the error, but this assumption may not be true every time, let's see in details section.
+When we are programming we depend on the interpreter to identify errors, but sometimes even the interpreter fails to identify this error. for example, if we define a function to compare two conditions using OR or AND, we mistype any variable and use an undeclared variable instead of a declared variable, we expect the interpreter to through the error, but this assumption may not be true every time, let's see in the details section. example .ipynb fill is uploaded for reference.

 ## details

+### OR
+function():<br>
+\tif True or error:<br>
+\t\t#operations<br>
+\telse:<br>
+\t\t#operations<br>

+* If the above function is called there will be no error, despite not declaring the error variable.
+* This is because when we are comparing two conditions with OR if the first condition is true second condition doesn't matter.
+* because of this behavior operations under the "if" condition will be executed.

 ### AND
 function():<br>
-  if True or error:<br>
-    #operations<br>
-  else:<br>
-    #operations<br>
+\tif False and error:<br>
+\t\t#operations<br>
+\telse:<br>
+\t\t#operations<br>

-* If the above function is caller there will be no error, inspite of not declaring error variable.
+* If the above function is called there will be no error, despite not declaring the error variable.
-* This is because when we are comparing two condition with OR if first contion true second condition dosen't matter.
+* This is because when we are comparing two conditions with AND if the first condition is false second condition doesn't matter.
-* because of this behaiour operations under the is condition will be executed.
+* because of this behavior operations under the "else" condition will be executed.